 How you work with others will be determined largely by how you view yourselves and others.
 When you see yourselves as one part of a bigger system with different resources, you can appreciate the role others can play in effecting change.
-Other organisations hold different sets of resources and strengths, which provides the chance to look for opportunities to work together in partnership.
+Other individuals, organisations or groups hold different sets of resources and strengths, which provide the chance to look for opportunities to work together in partnership.
 Critical questions might include the following:

-- Who are our partners? - What strengths do our partners have and how can we use them? - How can we connect to this community and with other agencies? - What collaboration and relationship tools are available to support this work? - What role can we play?
-What role can others play? - How can we use principles, such as collaboration, co-design and collective action, to create positive change?
+- Who are our partners? - What strengths do our partners have and how can we use them? - How can we connect to this community, network or group and other agencies? - What collaboration and relationship tools are available to support this work? - What role can we play?
+What role can others play? - How can we use principles, such as collaboration, co-design and collective action to create positive change?